 Industry funds were originally set up to manage super contributions for a particular industry - for example, Rest was established as the super fund for retail industry workers.
 Rest is now open to everyone.
 You don't have to work in retail to become a Rest member - all Australians are welcome.

 To discuss account-specific information, we need the account holder present regardless of their age to give verbal consent over the phone.
 This is to safeguard their privacy.
 For ongoing enquiries, we recommend written authorisation from the account holder.
-You can access a Third Party Authorisation form here
+You can access a Third Party Authorisation form here.

 What is super?

-However there may be other circumstances like severe financial hardship or on compassionate grounds, where you may need to access your super early.
+There may be other circumstances like severe financial hardship or on compassionate grounds, where you may need to access your super early.
 This is called an early release of super.
 In these circumstances there are key eligibility requirements that must be met.

 For more information about conditions of release click here.